mmatyas/pegasus-docs/docs/user-guide/config-files.md

 ## File names

-Pegasus fill look for `collections.txt` or `collections.pegasus.txt` for the collection definitions, while metadata can be defined in `metadata.txt` or `metadata.pegasus.txt`.
+Pegasus looks for `collections.txt` or `collections.pegasus.txt` for the collection definitions, while metadata can be defined in `metadata.txt` or `metadata.pegasus.txt` (with these exact names).
 Pegasus will first check for the `.pegasus.txt` variant (in case you wish to store something else in the one with shorter name).

+You can find examples for both files below, after their format and keywords are detailed.

 ## Common file format